 Amassing six months’ worth of spending in a high-yield savings account is really hard.
 Depending on where you live and how much you earn, you’re looking at a stash of somewhere between $20,000 and $50,000.
-Only 39 percent of Americans would be able to pay for a $1,000 emergency with cash, per a recent Bankrate survey.
+Only 39 percent of Americans would be able to pay for a $1,000 emergency with cash, according to a Bankrate survey.
 Wages have mostly stagnated since the Great Recession, and low interest rates are a headache for savers.

 But this is a fundamentally important step.
-An emergency fund is hedge against disaster.
+An emergency fund is a hedge against disaster.
 If you were laid off, it would let you take your time picking your next role.
 If you got sick or the roof caved in, you wouldn’t have to got into debt.

 If you’re starting from scratch, place any windfall you receive into a savings account.
 You can even name the account “break in case of emergency.”

 3. Become a 401(k) millionaire

 How much you need in retirement savings depends on your current standard of living, but you may face some adjustments after calling it quits.
 Half of all households are at risk of spending their golden years with less spending power than they are used to, according to the Center for Retirement Research at Boston College.

 The old rule of thumb suggests you need eight times your final income in retirement savings (there are more detailed measures you can use, or you can hire a financial planner).
 Still, retirement saving is relatively straightforward.
 Save 10 to 15 percent of your income, including a company match in your 401(k), and invest in low-cost diversified funds.
 One quick and easy way is to pick a target-date fund that gets more conservative (i.e., more bonds) as you age.